About Surrey Docks Farm

 Surrey Docks Farm is a working city farm in the heart of London.
 It occupies a beautiful 2.2 acre site on the south bank of the river Thames in Rotherhithe.

-The farm works with local communities and the people of Southwark to provide many unique opportunities for people to learn about farming, food production, and be actively involved in the ongoing working life of the farm.
+The Farm works with local communities and the people of Southwark to provide many unique opportunities for people to learn about farming, food production, and be actively involved in the ongoing working life of the farm.

 There are a variety of green and horticultural attractions at Surrey Docks Farm.
 We have an orchard, herb garden, dye garden, vegetable plots, and the wildlife area.
-All horticulture areas of the farm double as educational space.

 Current patrons of the Society include the Bishop of Southwark and Sir Simon Hughes.
 The Society particularly encourages membership applications from local people to ensure they are at the forefront of what is essentially a local community project.
 Committee members of the Provident Society are elected at the Annual General Meeting.